The English journey.

-Teachers plan half termly units of work for their class based on assessment and prior knowledge.
-The objectives are taken directly from the National Curriculum for the year group, however, it may be necessary to take objectives from the year group below to support children struggling with a particular concept.
-We call these year group objectives ‘stages’ and these are shared with children through our writing and reading Learning Ladders (link) As you will notice, Stages 3 & 4, 5 & 6 are combined as they are under the National Curriculum.
-We use the ‘metal system’ and assessment for learning to work within lessons and allow children to identify their own level of challenge.
+Teachers plan English journeys for their class based on assessment from SPTO, children’s interests and writing purposes which are yet to be explored.
+The objectives are taken directly from the National Curriculum for each year group, however, it may be necessary to take objectives from the year group below to support children with particular concepts.
+We use objectives from SPTO to set targets and these are shared and reviewed with children.
+We use the ‘metal system’ and assessment for learning to allow children to identify their own level of challenge.

 We begin teaching reading and writing through a programme of systematic, synthetic phonics using the Letters and Sounds scheme.
 We use assessment to adapt our teaching to match the emerging needs of early readers and writings.

-This is coupled with guided reading.
-We use quality books which are finely banded to ensure progressively challenging material.
-KS1 children also have the opportunity to take home a book to share with their parents which may be harder than they can independently access to encourage shared reading at home.
-Past the lime level, children then have access to a wide range of un-banded children literature to develop a love of reading, covering a range of exciting authors and topics.
+We use quality books which are finely banded to ensure progressively challenging material- Oxford Reading Tree and Rising Stars form our banded reading books.
+Past the lime level, children have access to a wide range of children’s literature, including texts from Collins Big Cat, to develop a love of reading, covering a range of exciting authors and topics.

 Please follow the links to see the Overviews from the National Curriculum